-Margaret Liddle Gledstone, 34, (1898-1987), educated at Girton College, Cambridge, was an organiser and press officer, and played a key role at the dinner, being the person to contact for the 10 shillings and 6 pence tickets, from 58 Cromwell Road, SW7, the Tudor Court Hotel (and still an hotel), just down the road from the Rembrandt and not far from a Mason family home.
-She was one of four members of the Gledstone/Mason family attending the dinner.
-She built a long career as an organiser and press officer, and died single, at the age of 89.
+Margaret Liddle Gledstone, 34, (1898-1987), educated at Girton College, Cambridge, was an organiser and press officer, and played a key role at the dinner, being the person to contact for tickets.
+She built a wide-ranging career as an organiser and press officer, in Paris with the post-war Ambassador’s Conference, with literary agents Curtis Brown, various women’s organisations, the Y.W.C.A., and the National Association for Prevention of Tuberculosis.
+Margaret died single, at the age of 89.

 Seated Beside …